 To help keep myself accountable, I started a weekly inspiration post that publishes every Monday and lets everyone know what posts are coming out that week.
 I write and schedule those a few weeks in advance.
 When I fall behind schedule (as I am this week), I know I have to deliver that juicy “How I Tripled My Traffic” post I promised – no matter what!

 Before September ’14, I spent a ridiculous amount of hours writing guest posts for other sites, and now I see the error of my ways.
-Don’t get me wrong – guest posting is still a great way to connect + collaborate in the industry, and I very much enjoy sharing info with my favorite creatives on different sites, such as Handmade Success and Going Home to Roost.
-When I write for them, I’m not in it for the traffic; I do it for the camaraderie.
+Don’t get me wrong – guest posting is still a great way to connect + collaborate in the industry, and I very much enjoy sharing info with my favorite creatives on different sites, such as Going Home to Roost.
+When I write for her, I’m not in it for the traffic; I do it for the camaraderie.

 That said, there’s an old school strategy that’s becoming somewhat of a myth: guest posting will introduce you to a new audience and grow your site.
 That used to be very much the case, but unless you get onto a blog that boasts hundreds of thousands of readers and avid followers, it involves much more giving than receiving.